John N. Gardner

 Length of Time: Since 1984

 During her 40-year career in higher education, she taught first-year students, upper-level undergraduates, and graduate students, while the primary focus of her administrative work was in faculty and staff development designed to help educators improve student learning and program development.
 Her scholarship centers on various student transition points, academic advising, and faculty development.
-Her most recent publications include co-editing Helping Sophomores Succeed: Understanding and Improving the Second-Year Experience (2010) and The Senior Year: Culminating Experiences and Transitions (2012) and co-authoring The First-Year Seminar: Instructor Training and Development (2012).
+Her publications include co-editing Helping Sophomores Succeed: Understanding and Improving the Second-Year Experience (2010) and The Senior Year: Culminating Experiences and Transitions (2012) and co-authoring The First-Year Seminar: Instructor Training and Development (2012).
 She was honored in May 2010 with an honorary Doctor of Humane Letters by Queens University of Charlotte.

 John N. Gardner Inspirational Faculty Award, 2015